qtile/qtile/docs/manual/commands/index.rst

     c.group.info()

 To access a specific group, regardless of whether or not it is current, we use the Python containment syntax.
-This command sends group "b" to screen 1:
+This command sends group "b" to screen 1 (by the :meth:`libqtile.config.Group.to_screen` method):

 .. code-block:: python